 The Risks Posed by Squatters

-Squatters can create many problems for landlords.
+Squatters can create many problems for landlords and HOA's.

 The presence of squatters will make it impossible for you to rent out the property to legitimate tenants.
 This means that squatters can prevent you from earning revenue.
 Squatters may also scare away tenants from neighboring units, further decreasing your income.

 Squatters may also cause property damage that will decrease the value of the property and require expensive repairs.
 Former tenants and owners who are now squatting may purposefully cause property damage as a way of enacting revenge, and squatters may also cause property damage through the course of living there.
 Squatters who don’t have access to utilities may light fires to stay warm or cook, and these fires can spread out of control.
 According to KSLA, fire officials in Shreveport, Louisiana believe that squatters caused three separate house fires on a single day in February.